 Ride a bike on fairly easy terrain through local villages and enjoy views of Lake Manyara as well as banana and coffee plantations.
 Cycle trips are 2-3 hours long and suitable for most ages and fitness levels.

 The town of Mto Wa Mbu, located close to the entrance of Lake Manyara National Park, is a community bustling with residents from different tribes and cultures.
 Cultural tours of the village provide an opportunity to experience daily life in an African village.
-Interact with artists and farmers and taste some of the local-speciality, banana beer.
+Interact with artists and farmers and taste some of the local specialty - banana beer.